Eoghan O'Donnell

 Eoghan O'Donnell (born 1995) is an Irish hurler who plays for Dublin Senior Championship club Whitehall Colmcille and at inter-county level with the Dublin senior hurling team.
 He usually lines out as a full-back.
 He was born in Harare, Zimbabwe, where his parents were teachers and working for a charity.
+He has opted to play for the Dublin senior footballers for the 2025 season under Dessie Farrell.